strikehead/dilated_seg/README.md

 # dilated_seg
+Computer Vision final project for [COMPSCI 670](http://people.cs.umass.edu/~smaji/teaching/670/index.html) done by [Shubham Mukherjee](https://www.linkedin.com/in/shubhammukherjee/) and [Deep Chakraborty](https://www.linkedin.com/in/deepc94/).

-Vision project on experimenting with semantic segmentation using Dilated Conv Nets
+In this project, we experiment with semantic segmentation using Dilated Conv Nets [[1]](https://arxiv.org/abs/1511.07122) on the Stanford Background Dataset [[2]](http://dags.stanford.edu/projects/scenedataset.html).
+Key contributions in this project:
+* Code for end-to-end Training of Front end + Context module
+* Training using Batch Norm [[3]](https://arxiv.org/abs/1502.03167) in the Context module to enable random initialization and eliminate the need for careful initialization techniques
+* Fine-Tuning the PASCAL VOC pre-trained models on the Stanford Background Dataset to obtain near state-of-the-art accuracy.

 This repository is built upon : https://github.com/nicolov/segmentation_keras